 Genevieve Shiroma was appointed to the CPUC by Governor Newsom on Jan.
 22, 2019.
 Prior to joining the CPUC, Commissioner Shiroma served as a member of the Agricultural Labor Relations Board from 1999 to 2019, serving as chair from 1999 to 2006, 2011 to 2014, and 2017 to 2019.
 Previously, she was Chief of the Air Quality Branch at the California Air Resources Board from 1990 to 1999, an air quality supervisor from 1984 to 1990, and an air quality engineer from 1978 to 1984.
 For five terms, from 1999 to 2018, Commissioner Shiroma was the elected director of Ward 4 of the Sacramento Municipal Utility District (SMUD).

 Commissioner Shiroma serves as the Commission’s representative on the Low Income Oversight Board, and is Co-Chair of the Commission’s Emerging Trends, Finance & Administration, and Internal Audits committees.
-In 2020, Commissioner Shiroma was selected as the Secretary/Treasurer and in 2021 Vice President of the Western Conference of Public Service Commissioners of the National Association of Regulatory Utility Commissioners (NARUC), and appointed to serve on the NARUC Emergency Preparedness, Recovery and Resiliency Task Force and Subcommittee on State and National Response to COVID-19.
+In 2020, Commissioner Shiroma was selected as the Secretary/Treasurer and in 2021 Vice President of the Western Conference of Public Service Commissioners of the National Association of Regulatory Utility Commissioners (NARUC).
+Commissioner Shiroma became the President of the Western Conference of Public Service Commissioners of NARUC in June 2022.
+She also serves on the NARUC Water Committee and the NARUC Emergency Preparedness, Recovery and Resiliency Task Force and subcommittees on Black Sky and State and National Responses to COVID-19.

 January 31, 2019: CPUC Press Release titled, "CPUC Welcomes New Commissioner"

 505 Van Ness Avenue